-Eric Shafer et al. v.
+Eric Shafer, et al. v.
 Rent-A-Center, Inc. This matter is a state-wide class action originally filed on May 20, 2002, in the Superior Court of California for Los Angeles County.
-A similar matter, entitled Victor E. Johnson et al. v.
+A similar matter, entitled Victor E. Johnson, et al. v.
 Rent-A-Center, Inc. was filed on February 24, 2004, in the Orange County Superior Court.
 These actions were coordinated before the Los Angeles County Superior Court on March 7, 2005.

 Plaintiffs in these actions allege that we improperly classified our California store managers as exempt from overtime under California wage and hour law and failed to pay them overtime.
 In addition, they allege that we failed to provide our California store managers with meal and rest periods, failed to pay store managers overtime due when their employment ended, and engaged in unfair business practices.
-Plaintiffs' seek to recover back overtime wages and accompanying waiting time penalties, civil penalties under California Labor Code Section 2699, certain injunctive relief and attorneys fees.
+Plaintiffs seek to recover back overtime wages and accompanying waiting time penalties, interest on the claimed unpaid back overtime wages, civil penalties under California Labor Code Section 2699, certain injunctive relief and attorneys' fees.

-On July 15, 2005, plaintiffs filed their motion for class certification, which we opposed.
+On July 15, 2005, plaintiffs filed a motion for class certification, which we opposed.
 On June 23, 2006, the court granted class certification as to plaintiffs' claims for back overtime wages and accompanying waiting time penalties, and as to plaintiffs' unfair business practices claim.
 The court denied class certification as to plaintiffs' meal and rest period claims and as to plaintiffs' claim for civil penalties under California Labor Code Section 2699.

 The class consists of all store managers employed by us in California since September 1998.
-As of April 27, 2007, we estimate that the class includes approximately 969 members.
+We estimate the class size to be approximately 982 current and former store managers.
 From September 1998 through March 31, 2007, we operated an average of 140 stores in California each year during that period.
 Equivalent hourly rates for annual salaries paid to the class members ranged from approximately \$16.83-\$31.25 per hour based on a 40 hour work week.
 Plaintiffs assert that store managers were required to work approximately 10-20 hours of overtime per week.
 Overtime wages would be calculated at 1.5 times the hourly rate for any hours worked over 8 in a day or over 40 in a week.
 In addition, California law provides for a waiting time penalty of up to thirty days' wages when an employer willfully fails to pay any compensation due to an employee upon separation.

 The court's class certification ruling is procedural only and does not address the merits of plaintiffs' claims.
 We believe that class certification was improper and that our store managers are properly classified as exempt from overtime.
-We intend to file a motion for class de-certification at the appropriate time.
-In addition, we continue to believe the plaintiffs' claims in this matter are without merit and intend to vigorously defend ourselves as this matter progresses.
+We intend to file a motion for class de-certification no later than January 31, 2008.
+In addition, we continue to believe the plaintiffs' claims in this matter are without merit and intend to vigorously defend ourselves as this matter progresses, while exploring opportunities to resolve it on reasonable terms.
 We cannot assure you, however, that we will be found to have no liability in these matters.